bdeckard92/dupUT/.github/ISSUE_TEMPLATE.md

 ❗ The FullStack-Online Issue tracker is **ONLY** used for reporting bugs.

-New features, suggestions and feedback should be discussed on the [#05-web-dev-course Slack channel](https://trilogyed-instruction.slack.com/messages/C1073F9N0) or submitted through our [Full-Stack Feedback & Suggestions Survey](https://forms.gle/pRduJubbPK9fu22R7).
+New features, suggestions, and feedback should be discussed on the [#05-coding-blended-online Slack channel](https://trilogyed-instruction.slack.com/messages/CTDADCHD2) or submitted through our [Full-Stack Feedback & Suggestions Survey](https://forms.gle/pRduJubbPK9fu22R7).

 If your Issue is not a bug report it will be promptly, but politely, closed.